Nickel sulfide inclusion

-A nickel sulfide inclusion, (also abbreviated to NiS), occurs during the process of manufacturing float glass (normal window glass).
+A nickel sulfide inclusion, also abbreviated to NiS, occurs during the process of manufacturing float glass (normal window glass).

 Occurrence

-In a batch of glass, contaminants that contain nickel might be present, (e.g. stainless steel.)
+In a batch of glass, contaminants that contain nickel might be present (e.g. stainless steel.)

 These can combine with sulfur to form nickel sulfide inclusions.
-Furnaces produce hundreds of tons of glass every day, so it is difficult to eliminate any contaminants.
+Furnaces produce hundreds of tons of glass every day, so it is difficult to eliminate all contaminants.
 This causes a problem later in the manufacturing process.

 While total elimination is difficult, specific controlled processes can significantly reduce the formation of NiS in the float glass.
 These are actions taken by US flat glass manufacturers supplying to the automotive industry in the early 1990s: